wgsl-tooling-wg/wesl-spec/ModulesInterfaces.md

 # Guide-level explanation

 A module signature declared using `mod sig` keyword.
 A module signature contains a set of declarations of elements such as functions, variables, modules, and constants without specifying their implementation.
 A module can be said to "return" such a signature, which signals to type checkers that only the symbols defined in the interface should be exposed, and that all the symbols need to be present for typechecking to pass.
+Like modules, module signatures can also be aliased.

 Below is an example of a module signature and its usage: